aptima-ai/aptima_framework/docs/tutorials/how_to_build_extension_in_c++_beta.md

 Note

-* Please note that according to TEN's naming convention, the name should be alphanumeric.
+* Please note that according to APTIMA's naming convention, the name should be alphanumeric.
 This is because when integrating the extension into an app, a directory will be created based on the extension name.
-TEN also provides the functionality to automatically load the manifest.json and property.json files from the extension directory.
+APTIMA also provides the functionality to automatically load the manifest.json and property.json files from the extension directory.
 * Dependencies are used to declare the dependencies of the extension.
-When installing TEN packages, tman will automatically download the dependencies based on the declarations in the dependencies section.
+When installing APTIMA packages, tman will automatically download the dependencies based on the declarations in the dependencies section.
 * The api section is used to declare the schema of the extension.
-Refer to `usage of ten schema <usage_of_ten_schema_cn>`.
+Refer to `usage of aptima schema <usage_of_ten_schema_cn>`.

 #### Manual Creation

-Developers can also manually create a C++ extension project or transform an existing project into an TEN extension project.
+Developers can also manually create a C++ extension project or transform an existing project into an APTIMA extension project.

 First, ensure that the project's output target is a shared library.
 Then, refer to the example above to create `property.json` and `manifest.json` in the project's root directory.
 The `manifest.json` should include information such as `type`, `name`, `version`, `language`, and `dependencies`.
 Specifically: